Bing Ads Editor account management tips

 Because we are looking for the keywords that also have default ad group bid amounts, we click the Add Criteria link and enter values into the new, second line of drop-down menus.

 We’ve just covered five powerful features of Bing Ads Editor that allow you to create and edit campaigns, ad groups, ads and keywords quickly and efficiently.
-To maximize your efficiency while using Bing Ads Desktop, remember to:

 - Copy and paste between campaigns.